shushcat/vim-minimd/README.md

     - But headers, list items, citations, and code must be signified.
 5. Where possible, Vim's defaults are to be preserved.
 6. Configuration should only be required for interfacing with external tools
+7. Interface well with other tools.
+Not to be limited to Vim plugins.

 Usage
 -----